Comfortable Korean-style homestay 10-min from downtown of Seogwipo-si

-by car and 15-min from Seogwipo-si and 50-min from Jeju city(Jeju Air-port)
+by car and 15-min by public 516-bus from Seogwipo-si and 50-min from Jeju city, which gives you experiences of real Jeju citizen's life.

 We provide very clean room, mattress and blankets, and Korean style breakfast.

-* Room A : PC, wifi, TV, Refrigeration, Air-condition, Boilin pot,
+* Room B : Wifi, Air-condition, Boiling water pot,

 Washing room is placed between Room A and Room B.